tnelson/Forge/forge/docs/basicForgeDocumentation.md

 If no counterexamples are found, Sterling displays "No counterexamples found.
 Assertion may be valid".
 When no more counterexamples can be found, Sterling displays "No more instances found".

 ## Bounds
+Forge is a _bounded_ model finder, meaning it can only look for instances up to a certain bound.

 ## Testing your Spec